-The excretory and reprodutive systems of vertebrates are closely integrated and are usually studied together as the urogenital system.
-However, they do have different functions: the excretory system removes wastes and the reproductive system produces gametes (sperm & eggs).
-The reproductive system also provides an environment for the developing embryo and regulates hormones related to sexual development.
+The excretory and reproductive systems of vertebrates are closely integrated and are usually studied together as the urogenital system.
+However, they do have different functions: the excretory system removes wastes and the reproductive system produces gametes (sperm & eggs) and provides an environment for the developing embryo.

 1. The primary organs of the excretory system are the kidneys.
 Locate these large bean shaped structures located toward the back of the abdominal cavity on either side of the spine.
 Renal arteries and veins supply the kidneys with blood.